Vida Verde Farm

 Minimum Length of Stay: full and part time positions available for entire or part of the season

 Educational Opportunities: You will be trained and expected to participate in all aspects of the job.
 We would like for you to leave this season with the skills and confidence to start your own farm.
 Some of the things you can expect to learn are using the equipment and machinery (tractors and attachments, roto-tiller, hand tools, etc), greenhouse and propagation, transplanting and direct seeding crops, irrigation set up and management (drip and flood), harvest, post harvest handling, packaging, selling and delivering to restaurants, setting up and working at the farmer's' market and planning and preparing for future seasons.
 Our farm is still growing and the crew has an opportunity to present their own ideas and potentially have them integrated into the business.
 In past years we expanded our cut flower program, started a CSA, introduced medicinal perennials, and other projects started and run by a crew members.
-We also process a lot of our food and are introducing Added Value Products starting with a line of hot sauces.
+We also process a lot of our food and are introducing Added Value Products starting with a line of hot sauces and spice blends.

 Meals: Farmers will have access to all the produce we grow for home use as well as the ability to trade when working the farmers market for things like bread and cheese.
-We also have a small flock of chickens for eggs.

 Preferred method of Contact: Email